clicksuku/sundarkp-olist-commerce/README.md

   - CD to *skpmagepipeline/dbt*

   - Copy the skp_olist_data_dbt from the git clone folder to skpmagepipeline/dbt

+  - Update the Profile for the DBT Project at skpmagepipeline/dbt/skp_olist_data_dbt/profiles.yml

+      - Update the field Project to the ** Project ID ** you have configured

+      - Update the ** Path of Service Account JSON** in the keyfile field of Profiles.yml

   - Run each step in the pipeline